Nikolai Krylenko: Early life and education

 Krylenko was born in Bekhteyevo, in Sychyovsky Uyezd of Smolensk Governorate, the eldest of six children (two sons and four daughters) born to a populist revolutionary and his wife.
 His father, needing income to support his growing family, became a tax collector for the Tsarist government.

 The young Krylenko joined the Bolshevik faction of the Russian Social Democratic Labor Party (RSDLP) in 1904 while studying history and literature at St. Petersburg University, where he was known to fellow students as Comrade Abram.
 He was a member of the short-lived Saint Petersburg Soviet during the Russian Revolution of 1905 and a member of the Bolshevik Saint Petersburg Committee.
-He had to flee Russia in June 1906, but returned later that year.
+He was forced to flee Russia in June 1906, but returned later that year.
 Arrested by the Tsar's secret police in 1907, Krylenko was released for lack of evidence, but soon exiled to Lublin (present-day Poland) without trial.

 Krylenko returned to Saint Petersburg in 1909 and finished his degree.
 He left the RSDLP in 1911, but soon rejoined it.
 He was drafted in 1912 and was promoted to second lieutenant before being discharged in 1913.
 After working as an assistant editor of Pravda and a liaison to the Bolshevik faction in the Duma for a few months, Krylenko was arrested again in 1913 and exiled to Kharkiv.
 There he studied and earned a law degree.
 In early 1914, Krylenko learned that he might be re-arrested and fled to Austria.

-At the outbreak of the Great War in August 1914, he moved to neutral Switzerland as a Russian national.
+At the outbreak of the Great War in August 1914, where he was regarded as a member of an enemy nation, and moved to neutral Switzerland.
 In mid-1915, Vladimir Lenin sent Krylenko back to Russia to help rebuild the Bolshevik underground organization.
-In November 1915, Krylenko was arrested in Moscow as a draft dodger and, after a few months in prison, sent to the South West Front in April 1916.
+In November 1915, Krylenko was arrested in Moscow for avoiding conscriptions and, after a few months in prison, sent to the South West Front in April 1916.
+During the war he attained the rank of ensign [praporshchik].